Split Tickets

 • Must buy: Beach sarongs, handmade shell jewelry.

-Hvar Market Square
+Hvar Market square

 Lively morning market near St. Stephen’s Cathedral with stalls selling seasonal produce, local honey, olive oils, and cured meats.